BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in Maine is 34 days.
-This means on average, homes in Maine sell in a little over a month, indicating movement toward a more balanced market.
+The current median days on market (DOM) in Maine is 50 days.
+This means on average, homes in Maine sell after over a month, indicating movement toward a more balanced market.

 New Supply Statistics